 - Selenium sulfide (Selsun) 2.5 percent lotion or shampoo

-- Ketoconazole (Ketoconazole, Nizoral, others) cream, gel, shampoo
+- Ketoconazole (Ketoconazole, Nizoral, others) cream, gel or shampoo

 - Itraconazole (Onmel, Sporanox) tablets, capsules or oral solution